Mayday Parker: Powers and abilities

-May Parker inherited many of her abilities from her father, Peter Parker.
-May possesses superhuman strength but has less than her father, can leap several stories high, and can cover the width of a city block.
+Mayday Parker inherited many of her abilities from her father, Peter Parker.
+Mayday possesses superhuman strength but has less than her father, can leap several stories high, and can cover the width of a city block.
 Spider-Girl's reflexes are also heightened to levels well beyond that of an ordinary human.
 She heals somewhat faster than a normal human, and is more agile than Spider-Man.

 Spider-Girl can adhere to almost any surface through a bio-magnetic field her body generates, allowing her to scale the sides of a building, just like a spider.
-Wall-crawling doesn't come as naturally to May as Peter; she has to concentrate to keep herself from slipping off surfaces.
-In addition to adhering to surfaces, May can also repel herself like an opposing magnet, or she can repulse and adhere another object or person through a shared medium.
+Wall-crawling doesn't come as naturally to Mayday as Peter; she has to concentrate to keep herself from slipping off surfaces.
+In addition to adhering to surfaces, Mayday can also repel herself like an opposing magnet, or she can repulse and adhere another object or person through a shared medium.
 For example, she can cause a person to stick to a wall they're touching just by touching that same wall and willing them to, or she can just as easily violently push them away.

-May Parker has inherited a "spider-sense", a clairvoyance that warns her of danger, that is somewhat more powerful and reliable than her father's.
+Mayday Parker has inherited a "spider-sense", a clairvoyance that warns her of danger, that is somewhat more powerful and reliable than her father's.
 It tells her the direction a threat is coming from with a high level of accuracy.
 Through intensive training, she learned to fight blindfolded using only her spider-sense.
 She can use it to spot weaknesses in an opponent and use them to her advantage.
 She can also sense mundane threats or observations like her father, but unlike him, she can use it to sense deception.
 Her spider-sense is also capable of differentiating between various threats, allowing May to "recognize" a familiar danger.
 By touching her father's clone, Kaine, she experienced a shared precognitive vision, but she does not normally have that ability.

-May also has mechanical web-shooters based which are on Ben Reilly's web-shooter design, but longer and narrower.
+Mayday also has mechanical web-shooters based which are on Ben Reilly's web-shooter design, but longer and narrower.
 They can fire impact webbing and metal needles called "Stingers".
-May rarely uses the stingers, thinking them to be "too brutal".
+Mayday rarely uses the stingers, thinking them to be "too brutal".
 Her mobile phone is modified to attach to one of her web-shooters, and looks like one of its cartridges.
 She occasionally uses spider-tracers, but as they are tuned to her father's spider-sense and not hers, she needs a receiver to detect them.
 She wears a skin tight spandex unitard which she was uncomfortable with at first because of its revealing characteristics but has grown accustomed to it and even enjoys wearing it as she has been quoted as saying "it feels like a second skin."

 Spider-Girl once lost her powers due to an electric shock.
 However, she borrowed the Green Goblin equipment from Normie Osborn until she regained them.

-May has also received martial arts training from the Ladyhawks and Elektra Natchios, as well as being drilled in the use of her powers by her father.
+Mayday has also received martial arts training from the Ladyhawks and Elektra Natchios, as well as being drilled in the use of her powers by her father.